 During Each Class Session

-- You will need to use a Zoom link sent to you via email for the class session to connect to the instructor and other participants.
+- You will need to use a Zoom link for the class session to connect to the instructor and other participants.
+It will be emailed to you and posted in the FaceBook group.
+You may also need to use the password for the meeting session.

 - The instructor begins by inviting participants to remark briefly on their reactions to the materials read for the week: What did they find most important, surprising, or interesting?